AVL Support Knowledge Base

 Mac OS - Big Sur 11

-This article is specific to Life.Church Worship workflow and is not necessarily the highest quality encode.
+This article is specific to the Life.Church Worship workflow and is not the highest quality encode there is.
 Our workflow is such that the video file is shared across multiple states.
-We keep the file size manageable, quality excellent, and reliability top notch.
-It is critical to us that the video playback in ProTools be 100% reliable.
+We keep the file size manageable, quality excellent, and the reliability top notch.
+It is critical to us that video playback in ProTools be 100% reliable.

 This article will walk you through adding a preset into Adobe Premiere and how to export in Premiere or Media Encoder.
-This preset should optimize your ProTools video to be the best that it can be without compromising the computer's processing power.
-We would like for you to use this preset with every video you create for use in ProTools.
+This preset should optimize your ProTools video to be the best it can be without compromising the computer's processing power.
+It would be best preferred to use this preset with every video you create for use in ProTools.
 It is very important when encoding/rendering videos for ProTools that you pay close attention to a few settings.
 Doing so will prevent future crashes or glitches in ProTools.

 Follow these simple steps to render the video for this coming weekend.

 First, download and save the preset file to your local hard drive.
-Put this file somewhere other than your downloads folder, maybe Documents for example.
+Put this file somewhere other than your downloads folder; perhaps Documents as an example.

-** Here is a link to the downloadable preset via Dropbox for 720 and 1080 campuses.
-Make sure to grab the right format for your campus! **
+Here are two links to the downloadable preset via Dropbox for 720 and 1080 campuses.
+Make sure to use the proper format for your campus.

-This section will assume that you have edited your weekend video and are ready to render it for ProTools.
+This section assumes that you have edited your weekend video and are ready to render it for ProTools.

-On the right side of the Export Settings dialogue box, you'll see an icon with a folder and arrow pointing to the right.
-This is the Import Preset button.
-Please select this button and find the preset file in the location you saved it in on your hard drive.
+On the right side of the Export Settings dialogue box, you will see an icon with a folder and arrow pointing to the right; this is the Import Preset button.
+Please select this button and find the preset file in the location where you saved it on your hard drive.

 You'll be requested to name the preset.
 The screenshot above shows an example of what you could name it.